leerowland/leerowland/README.md

 ### Hi, I'm Samuel 👋

-I've just finished an MSc in Data Science & AI, and I'm looking for roles in **Machine Learning, Embedded Systems, or Robotics**.
+I'll soon be finishing my MSc in Data Science & AI, and I'm looking for roles in **Machine Learning, Embedded Systems, or Robotics**.
 I like projects that live at the intersection of software and hardware — training a model is only half the job if it never has to run on real, constrained silicon.

 ---